Baker High School (Alabama): Academic competitions

 Baker High School became the first ever school from Alabama to win a nationwide Hi-Q championship, narrowly beating out Pennsylvania's Delaware County Christian School for the title in 2021 by a single point.
-Baker won the match on the final question, which was in mathematics.
+Baker won the match on the final question in mathematics.

-Scholar's Bowl

-Baker High School's Scholars Bowl academic team (known as quiz bowl elsewhere) saw a period of great success lasting from 2019 to 2024, on both the state and national levels.
+Baker High School's Scholars Bowl academic team, known as quiz bowl elsewhere, saw a period of success lasting from 2019 to 2024, on both the state and national levels.
 Before 2019, Baker's Scholars Bowl team competed exclusively, with few exceptions, in the annual Mobile County Scholars Bowl Tournament hosted by Coastal Alabama Community College.
 Resources were divided between the Scholar’s Bowl team and Baker's Hi-Q team; prior to 2019, Baker placed disproportionate focus on the latter.
 Linda Keller coached the team until 2019, when assistant coach Tonya Parker assumed the position of head coach.

 2020 saw Baker's first and only appearance at a History Bowl competition.
 With sponsor Barbara Waltsgott, the team participated in Alabama's regional History Bowl competition at Spain Park High School on March 7 and placed 1st in the Varsity division, narrowly defeating Hoover in the finals by a score of 250 to 240.
 The 10 point difference was the smallest possible margin of victory using History Bowl scoring.

 Baker's year of breakout success was halted by the COVID-19 pandemic, which resulted in the school's closing for the rest of the school year and the cancellation of the rest of the season's state and national tournaments.

-Feeder patterns
+Feeder schools

 The following middle schools feed into Baker High School: